 During the cooling process, portable air conditioners produce hot air that must be exhausted.
 Usually, this hot air exits a nearby window through an exhaust hose.
 Most PACs come with a window kit that easily fits all standard windows.

 Some commercial units, like Movincool portable air conditioners, are available with installation kits that allow the hot air to vent out through a drop ceiling or an adjacent wall.

 3. How much maintenance will I have to perform?

 Most PACs require little maintenance.
 However, some models require you to empty a drain bucket.
-Certain PACS, such as the DeLonghi portable air conditioners and American Comfort portable air conditioners, evaporate all or most of the water they collect, so there's a reduced need to empty buckets.
+Certain PACS, such as DeLonghi portable air conditioners and Whynter portable ACs, evaporate all or most of the water they collect, so there's a reduced need to empty buckets.
 All units offer drainage options to avoid the hassle of emptying buckets.

 You'll also need to clean filters as directed and defrost the unit fully if ice builds up on the coils.
 Other than that, most PACs offer a "set it and forget it" approach to maintenance.

 If you're concerned about energy efficiency (for the sake of the environment and/or your monthly energy bills), then you should look at a PAC’ s Energy Efficiency Ratio (EER).
 The EER tells you how many BTUs are used for each watt of power.
 In other words, units with higher EERs are more energy efficient.
 Toyotomi portable air conditioners are known for their energy efficiency.

 There's no getting around it.
 Any machine that generates airflow is going to produce some level of noise.
 Some PACs, however, are louder than others.
 If you're concerned about the noise level, be sure to compare the decibel (dB) levels produced by different units.
 Soleus Air portable air conditioners, for instance, are among the quieter models on the market, reaching 45 dBs on their highest settings.
 That's about as loud as falling raindrops.

 Still Have Questions?